Brajendra/notification-box/README.md

 3) install the apk, in your mobile device

-4) open the app with name `Firebase Cloud Messaging`
+4) open the app with name `Firebase Cloud Messaging` , having a green Android bot icon

 5) click on the "LOG TOKEN" button it will generate the `FCM Registration Token`